 Having too little stock presents a more immediate problem.
 Imagine a critical piece of production equipment goes down and you don’t have the part needed to repair it.
 Downtime on that machine just went from a couple of hours to a couple of days or weeks, and the cost of that breakdown skyrocketed.
 That’s not to mention the extremely high cost of rush shipping or risky stopgap measures technicians often feel they need to employ to keep production on schedule.

 This issue is all too common for manufacturers.
-Of all annual, unscheduled downtime, 50% can be linked to a lack of spare parts, according to a report by the Aberdeen Group.
 A proper inventory management system ensures critical parts are on-hand, helping to wipe out unplanned downtime, boost production and save you from losing thousands or millions of dollars.